Convert Kiloelectron-volt to Nanojoule (keV to nJ)

 Formula: 1 keV = 0.0000002 nJ

-By using this conversion factor, you can easily convert any energy from kiloelectron-volt to nanojoule with precision.
+By using this conversion factor, you can easily convert any energy measurement from kiloelectron-volt unit to nanojoule unit with precision.

 How to Convert keV to nJ?